Rules And Regulations

 Rule 10: No Friends and Family Help

-Friends and family in destination cities cannot help your team.
-They can attend official events but not aid in scavenges.
+1. Friends and family in destination cities may attend official events but cannot aid your team in scavenges or planning.

 Rule 11: Tech-Free Legs

-During tech-free legs, no personal electronic devices or hotel business centers for research.
-Use public phones if needed.
-Penalty: loss of 50% of leg points.
+1. During tech-free legs, you may not use personal electronic devices or hotel business centers for research.

 Rule 12: Race Directors’ Role